Imaginat0r/Eng_French_trainer/README.md

 ## Custom vocabulary
 You can add new words in the **new_voc.xlsx** file or create your own xlsx file following the same format.
-Then, load using the GUI
+Then, load it using the GUI